RafaelPereiraSantos/update-segment-functions/README.md

 Each function must be in a separated folder that contains the function code in a javascript file and a configuration file in a yaml formatted file.

-Inside the yaml file there must be the following fields:
+The yaml file should be composed by the following settings:
+- displayName: (required)
+- logoUrl: (optional)
+- resourceType: (required) ex: DESTINATION INSERT_DESTINATION SOURCE
+- description: (optional)
+- settings: (optional) A list of parameters that will be inject into the function.

+If the `settings` is present, it must be a list and all the fields below are required inside each item of the list:
+- name
+- label
 - description
- - label
- - name
 - required
 - sensitive
 - type

+Please refers to the `my_function_settings.yaml`inside the example_function folder for a full example of the settings file.

 ## Inputs